itamarst/eliot/presentations/scientific-logging/presentation.md

 # Profilers are insufficient

 * Only support single process, not distributed systems
-* Can't tell you which inputs are slow:
+* Can’t tell you which inputs are slow:
     * `f()` may be fast on some inputs, but very slow on others
     * Profiler just tells you "`f()` is slowish"